Skip to main content

-Call for Applications: ALAS Entertainment Law Mentorship and Training Program for BIPOC and Marginalized Lawyers
+ALAS Entertainment Law Mentorship & Training Program

-- Hands-On Experience: Participate in supervised legal information sessions for artists through the ALAS legal clinic.
+• Hands-On Experience: Participate in supervised legal information sessions for artists through the ALAS legal clinic.

-- Presentation Opportunities: Develop and deliver presentations on critical legal issues impacting artists.
+• Presentation Opportunities: Develop and deliver presentations on critical legal issues impacting artists.

-- Networking: Meet entertainment law practitioners, artists and arts organizations representing diverse communities.
+• Networking: Meet entertainment law practitioners, artists and arts organizations representing diverse communities.

-- And Much More!
+• And Much More!

 This program is designed to foster professional growth, build community and connections among lawyers and the arts community, and provide meaningful experiences that bridge the gap between passion and practice in entertainment law.
 There is no cost to apply or participate in the program, and remuneration will not be provided for participation.